Thinking About Filing A Dram Shop Lawsuit Against Mi Cocina? Here's What You Need to Know

 5/23/2014: A citizen contacted the TABC to complain that the Highland Park location of Mi Cocina appeared to serve alcohol to a minor.

-4/06/2017: Another citizen complaint brought investigators back to this location for allegations that Mi Cocina once again had served alcohol to a minor.
+4/06/2017: Another citizen complaint brought investigators back to this location for allegations that Mi Cocina had once again served alcohol to a minor.

 It's a little concerning to see repeat allegations of this nature at the same location, but then again the complaints were registered by citizens three years apart and may vary widely in circumstances.
 In 2014 a restaurant patron may have seen a precocious youngster steal a sip of a Mambo Taxi; in 2017 a witness could have seen a sixteen-year-old toasting with a bottle of Dos Equis.
-Both would be filed the same way on the unfortunately-vague complaint tickets archived by the TABC.
+Both would be filed the same way on the relatively vague complaint tickets archived by the TABC.

 Dallas - 7215 Skillman Street Suite 328